What is gastric bypass?

 How is gastric bypass performed?

-A gastric bypass may be performed using one of the following approaches:
+Your gastric bypass will be performed in a hospital using one of the following approaches:

-- Minimally invasive surgery is performed by inserting special instruments and a laparoscope through small incisions in the abdomen.
-The laparoscope is a long thin camera that transmits pictures of the inside of your body to a video screen viewed by the doctor as he or she performs the surgery.
+- Minimally invasive surgery involves inserting special instruments and a laparoscope through small incisions in the abdomen.
+The laparoscope is a long thin camera that sends pictures of the inside of your body to a video screen viewed by your surgeon during the surgery.
 Minimally invasive surgery generally involves a faster recovery and less pain than open surgery.
 This is because it causes less trauma to tissues and organs.
-Your doctor will make small incisions instead of larger one used in open surgery.
-He or she can then thread surgical tools around structures and organs instead of cutting through or displacing them as in open surgery.
+Your surgeon will make small incisions instead of a larger one used in open surgery.
+Surgical tools are threaded around muscles, tissues, and organs instead of cutting through or displacing them as in open surgery.

-- Open surgery is performed by making a long incision in your abdomen.
-Open surgery allows your doctor to directly view and access the surgical area.
+- Open surgery involves making a long incision in your abdomen.
+Open surgery allows your surgeon to view and access the surgical area directly.
 Open surgery generally involves a longer recovery and more pain than minimally invasive surgery.
-This is because open surgery requires more cutting and displacement of muscle and other tissues and organs than minimally invasive surgery.
-Despite this, open surgery may be a safer or more effective method for certain patients, such as those who are very obese or have adhesions (scarring from previous surgeries).
+Open surgery requires a larger incision and more cutting and displacement of muscle and other tissues than minimally invasive surgery.
+Despite this, open surgery may be a safer or more effective method for some patients, such as those who are very obese or have adhesions (scarring from previous surgeries).